sarahmarkland/sarahmarkland/README.md

 ### Hi there 👋

+I am a student at Atlas School in Tulsa, OK, and will be graduating in August of 2024 with a Diploma of Computer Programming & Full Stack Development.

+I am pursuing a career in IT Project Management, where I can utilize my experience in programming (C language, Python, APIs, Docker, Front-end, and more!) along with my background in animal behavior and psychology to lead healthy, happy dev teams to success.

 <!--
 **sarahmarkland/sarahmarkland** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.